 DASH is another prominent privacy coin that emerged in 2014 as a fork of Bitcoin.
 Its view of privacy, however, is different from Monero and Zcash.
 In the case of DASH, privacy is optional, and it uses another method for concealing user information.

-- PrivateSend: This is a feature of privacy implemented in Dash, which allows users to blur their transaction details by mixing up their funds with others.
-Actually, a process that “hides” the source of those funds, further adding a degree of privacy to the Dash transactions.
+- PrivateSend: This is a privacy feature implemented in Dash that allows users to blur their transaction details by mixing up their funds with others.
+Actually, this process “hides” the source of those funds, further adding a degree of privacy to the Dash transactions.

 Privacy Coin Comparison: Monero vs. Zcash vs. Dash

-To better understand how these privacy coins compare, let’s break down their unique features and assess their pros and cons.
+To better understand how these privacy coins compare, let’s examine their unique features and pros and cons.

 Feature |